-AP SENIOR STUDIO (6218S1/S2 ) CCHS & ICHS Only

-Grade 11-12

-Prerequisite: Introduction to Art, Drawing I & II, and Painting I & II
+AP SENIOR STUDIO (6218S1/S2) CCHS & ICHS Only Grade 11-12 Credit 1.0 Prerequisite: Introduction to Art, Drawing I & II, and Particular Statement Press, 2018 ainting I & II

 AP (Advanced Placement) Drawing is a program administered by the College Board to provide highly motivated high school students with an opportunity to earn college credit in art with a drawing focus.
 Students will submit a drawing portfolio to the College Board with work that focuses on the use of mark-making, line, surface, space, light and shade, and composition.
 AP Drawing is not based on a written exam; instead, students submit a portfolio in May to include five selected works (demonstrating drawing skills and synthesis of materials, processes, and ideas) and 15 sustained investigation images (demonstrating drawing skills, practice, experimentation, and revision, as well as synthesis of materials, processes, and ideas) based on an investigation of the student's choosing.